LynchLab/MAPGD/src/mapgd_0.3.1/README.md

 $ P( \boldsymbol \theta | \boldsymbol X  )= \frac {P( \boldsymbol X | \boldsymbol \theta  ) P( \boldsymbol \theta  ) } { P( \boldsymbol X  ) } $

+<h4> Style Guidlines </h4>
+mapgd is written to conform to the [GNU style guidlines](www.gnu.org/prep/standards/standards.html#Formatting), at least to the extent that I have had time to read and implement the guidlines.
+Class and type names should be whole english words starting with an initial capital (to distinguish them from the core classes and types of c++).
+We do not use CamelCase.
+Variable names should be all lower case with words seperated by an underscore.
+Private variables ...

+* Internationalization: These are good standards...
+Not implemented yet.

 <h4> Likelihood models:</h4>

 <h5> Pior:</h5>